The Temple Tenth

 Misunderstanding of Yahweh's tithing law has caused some to say that tithing is not a New Testament teaching.
 Yet, His laws were not voided in the New Testament as Yahshua demonstrated repeatedly.
 If the laws were voided, it was by carnal man and not by the authority of Yahweh-so they still stand.
 It is obvious that Yahshua kept the tithing laws of the Old Testament.
 He specifically stated He had come not to do away with the law, but to fulfill it in its highest intent and meaning.
 He was referring to those who teach that the law has been abolished such as prophesied: “But you are departed out of the way; you have caused many to stumble at the law; you have corrupted the covenant of Levi,” says Yahweh of hosts, Malachi 2:8.
 This means those who teach against Yahweh's law.

-Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.
+It surely was not the Messiah who taught the people to stumble at the law, for we read that Yahshua established scriptural law more fully: Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.
 For verily I say unto you, “till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called least in the Kingdom of heaven: But whosoever shall do and teach them, the same shall be called great in the Kingdom of heaven.”
 For I say unto you, “that except your righteousness shall exceed the righteousness of the scribes and the Pharisees, you shall in no case enter into the Kingdom of heaven,” Matthew 5:17-20.

-You shall love Yahweh your Elohim with all your heart, and with all your soul, and with all your mind, Mark 12:30.
+When asked what was the greatest commandment in the law, Yahshua clearly said that the greatest commandment was, You shall love Yahweh your Elohim with all your heart, and with all your soul, and with all your mind, Mark 12:30.
 (Summarizing the first five commandments).
 He then added the second, to love your neighbor as yourself.
 We are to have Yahweh first in our affections and should desire to serve Him above everything else.
 Proverbs 3:9 tells us to “honor Yahweh with our substance."
 Giving is a form of worship.

 In this and in all other facets of His life, Yahshua set us the example.
 Not only did the Messiah say that He did not come to destroy the law, but He added that one of the smallest of Hebrew letters (the yothe) would not pass from the law, neither would one of the littlest of embellishments, the tittle.
 Everything would still be there.
 And to make it more emphatic, He said that those who teach such a thing would be of the least significance in the Kingdom.
 Furthermore, He said to His disciples that if their righteousness did not exceed that of the scribes and Pharisees, they would not enter the Kingdom.